 Eye protection is nothing new to cycling, having first appeared more than 100 years ago in the form of military-style flying goggles.
-These goggles, while bulky in appearance, kept grit, debris and rain from entering the eyes but slowly disappeared from the peloton as modern frame designs became more fashionable and easier to wear.
+These goggles, while bulky in appearance, kept grit, debris and rain from entering the eyes but slowly disappeared from the peloton as modern frame designs became more fashionable and easier to wear, and cycling sunglasses were born.

 Oakley’s success and dominance brought about a new wave of players, including Briko, Rudy Project and Look, that burst onto the scene in the late '80s and early '90s.
 This war of radical new styles and colourways brightened up the battlefields of Europe’s most famous Grand Tours and accelerated the technological advancement of the eye-protection concept.
 Consequently, frame design and lenses became smaller and more aerodynamic in appearance but the bright hues remained.